The sewer extra strength charge program is intended to fairly align the costs of treating different strengths of wastewater.

-What is Extra Strength Charge?
+What is Extra Strength Charge (ESC)?

 The City of Bend collects and treats nearly all of the wastewater generated in Bend and charges sewer rates to recover the cost of providing this service.
 Not all sewer customers generate the same flow and concentration of wastewater.
-The City has a volume charge that recovers cost based on amount of flow.
-The City recently developed the new Extra Strength Charge (ESC) to recover cost based on concentration of wastewater.
+The City has a volume charge that recovers cost based on amount of flow, and the City developed the ESC to recover cost based on concentration of wastewater.
 Without this charge, all ratepayers must share the cost of treating extra strength wastewater created by a portion of the City’s sewer customers.

-- Category Table - Updated January 29, 2015
+- Category Table

 - Current ESC Rates